Category Archives: queer life

 “And of course I am afraid, because the transformation of silence into language and action is an act of self-revelation, and that always seems fraught with danger.”

-– Audre Lorde
+Audre Lorde

 A picture of Mount Hood hung in the dining room overlooking the table.
 It was three pictures, really – a panorama of a snow covered peak swathed in the soft orange of sunset, fragmented across three frames.
 You could see the mountain, start to finish; the foothills, awkward bulges dense with trees rising into the base, a uniform mass of lush green reaching for the summit in uneven tendrils until the tree line, where the impenetrable hue was suddenly replaced by gray crags abruptly rising from the white-orange snow.
 The three photos cut the mountain into perfect thirds, the peak poised between two gentle, tree-lined slopes – mirror images of each other but for the streaks of color across the right hand frame.
 “What’s the point of this?
 Why are there three?”
 I asked my mother.
 She slumped the bag of groceries onto the kitchen counter and glanced at the photos.
 She shrugged, and through a puzzled smirk said, “Art?”

-We shared a look before she turned walked out the front door, calling back as soon as she was out of sight, “Elliot, come out here and help Adam with the rest of the groceries!”
+We shared a look before she turned walked out the front door, calling back as soon as she was out of sight, “Morgan, come out here and help Adam with the rest of the groceries!”
 I pulled my gaze from the mountain and took in the rest of the place.
 The Sun River brochure had modestly referred to it as a “cabin” but it was about as far from the rustic connotations of that word as you could get.
 A row of soundless fans hung from the high ceilings, presiding over a crimson, L-shaped sofa in the living room.
 Dark, polished wood lined the floors and trimmed the stucco walls, and the kitchen’s center island (an entirely novel concept to me) contained a built in gas stove.
 The vastness of the space allowed the living room, dining room, and kitchen to open into one another, sharing an eastern wall made almost entirely of glass, offering a constant view of that picturesque line of pines and the glimmering water beyond.
 It was by far, the most modern, opulent looking structure my ten-year-old eyes had ever seen, and even then, I knew my family could not afford a vacation like this.
 It had been explained to me that the place was what was called a “time-share,” though what that meant I was never quite sure.
 The important thing was that it belonged to my mothers’ boss, who had given us a discount since he couldn’t use it himself.

-“Elliot!” my mother’s voice was less congenial now.
+“Morgan!” my mother’s voice was less congenial now.
 I temporarily suspended my awe and stepped out the front door into the fading July light.
 As on most family trips, I had been allowed to bring a friend along.
 This year’s lucky candidate was Adam Krakauer.
 I’d gone to school with him since kindergarten, but we had only really started hanging out in the last year or so.
 He was a stout boy, chubby but strong, with a perpetually scrunched face and round glasses that made him look like far more of a nerd than he really was.
 I found him standing beside our maroon ’88 voyager, my mother handing him a brown bag of groceries through the sliding door of the minivan.
 My father was rummaging around somewhere in the trunk, grumbling to no one in particular about how we had forgotten this Very Important Item.
 Continue reading

 The Doll

 He never told me outright, but I knew my father was uncomfortable with the doll.
 I had picked her as a reward for something – I’m not sure what at this point – but my mom had taken me to the store to pick out a toy.
-I was five years old, and she was one of the few African-American Barbies in the store, with long dark hair and a deep purple dress made of something like velvet.
+I was five years old, and she was one of the few Black Barbies in the store, with long dark hair and a deep purple dress made of something like velvet.
 Maybe that was why I picked her; she stood out from the uniform mass of white plastic lining the shelves.
 She was different.

 Even then, at five years old, I knew the doll was an unusual pick.
 Certainly, my male friends would not have made the same selection.
 But I was bored with my Star Wars action figures and Hot Wheels cars.
 I wanted something new.